marshall7m/data_engineering_capstone/README.md

 - Fill in the AWS info within `aws.cfg` and postgres database info within `docker-compose.yml`

-- Run cells within `iac_notebook.ipynb` to launch a Redshift cluster, create S3 bucket
+- Run cells within `iac_notebook.ipynb` to launch a Redshift cluster and create a S3 bucket

 - Optional: Configure Airflow DAG scheduling within `main_dag.py` (default is set to monthly with start_date = 1/1/2019 and end_date = 2/1/2019)